swissknife/codeql/README.md

 This wrapper is best used with the [swissknife orb](https://circleci.com/orbs/registry/orb/roopakv/swissknife).
 More documentation is being added [here](https://docs.swissknife.dev).

-The specific CircleCI job that runs CodeQL against your codebase is [here](https://circleci.com/orbs/registry/orb/roopakv/swissknife#jobs-codeql-analysis)
+The specific CircleCI job that runs CodeQL against your codebase is the `codeql-analysis` job which is documented [here](https://circleci.com/orbs/registry/orb/roopakv/swissknife#jobs-codeql-analysis).

 ## Contributing